Lanie-Carmelo/latex-apa7-presentation-template/README.md

 This template was built with screen readers like NVDA and JAWS using Microsoft Visual Studio Code with accessible editing practices.

+### Note on Typography and Screen Readers

+This template uses en dashes (–) for numeric ranges (e.g., pages 10–15, years 2020–2025) to comply with APA 7th edition style requirements.
+Important for screen reader users: Screen readers (NVDA, JAWS, VoiceOver) announce en dashes as "en dash" and em dashes (—) as "em dash"—not as semantic words like "through" or meaningful pauses.
+En dashes are used here for APA compliance and professional typography, not for accessibility benefits.

 ## Getting Started

 1. **Install LaTeX** (TeX Live, MikTeX, etc.), Biber, and optionally Pandoc